ryantd42/NY-Legislative-Git/2023/A2878A-2023/bill.md

   (c)  The sworn allegations of fact essential to support the motion are either conceded by the people to be true or are conclusively  substanti- ated by unquestionable documentary proof.
- A. 2878  12

-  4. Upon  considering  the merits of the motion, the court may deny it without conducting a hearing if:
+  [4.]
+6. Upon considering the merits of the motion, the court may deny it without conducting a hearing if:
   (a) The moving papers do not  allege  any  ground  constituting  legal basis for the motion; or
   (b) [The motion is based upon the existence or occurrence of facts and the  moving  papers  do  not contain sworn allegations substantiating or tending to substantiate all the essential facts, as required by subdivi- sion one; or
   (c)] An allegation of fact essential to support the motion is  conclu- sively refuted by unquestionable documentary proof; or [(d)] (C) An allegation of fact essential to support the motion (i) is contradicted  by  a court record or other official document[, or is made solely by the defendant and is unsupported by  any  other  affidavit  or evidence,]  and (ii) under these and all the other circumstances attend- ing the case, there is no reasonable possibility that such allegation is true.
-  5. If the court does not determine the motion pursuant to subdivisions two,  three or four, it must conduct a hearing and make findings of fact essential to the determination thereof.
+  [5.]
+7. If the court does not determine the motion pursuant to [subdi- visions two, three or four] SUBDIVISION FIVE OR SIX, it must  conduct  a hearing  and make findings of fact essential to the determination there- of.
 The [defendant] APPLICANT has a right to be present at such  hearing but  may  waive such right in writing.
 If he OR SHE does not so waive it and if he OR SHE is confined in a prison or other  institution  of  this state, the court must cause him OR HER to be produced at such hearing.
-  6. At  such  a  hearing,  the [defendant] APPLICANT has the burden of proving by a preponderance of  the  evidence  every  fact  essential  to support  the  motion.
-AT  THE  HEARING, DEFENSE COUNSEL SHALL RECEIVE A DAILY COPY OF THE HEARING MINUTES.
+  [6.]
+8. At such a hearing, the [defendant] APPLICANT has the burden of proving  by  a  preponderance  of  the  evidence every fact essential to support the motion.
+AT THE HEARING, EITHER PARTY SHALL RECEIVE  A  DAILY COPY OF THE HEARING MINUTES, UPON REQUEST.
+  [7.]
+9. NOTWITHSTANDING ANY OTHER PROVISION OF THIS SECTION, WHEN THE APPLICANT RAISES A COLORABLE CLAIM OF RELIEF PURSUANT TO  THIS  ARTICLE, THE  COURT  SHALL  NOT  SUMMARILY DENY THE MOTION ON THE GROUND THAT THE APPLICANT PREVIOUSLY MOVED FOR RELIEF UNDER THIS ARTICLE.
+ A. 2878--A  12

-  7. Regardless of whether a hearing  was  conducted,  the  court,  upon determining  the  motion,  must  set forth on the record its findings of fact, its conclusions of law and the reasons for its determination.
+  10. Regardless of whether a hearing was  conducted,  the  court,  upon determining  the  motion,  must  set forth on the record its findings of fact, its conclusions of law and the reasons for its determination.
   § 5.
 Subdivision 4 of section 450.10 of the criminal procedure law, as
  amended  by chapter 671 of the laws of 1971 and as renumbered by chapter 516 of the laws of 1986, is amended to read as follows:
   4. An order, entered pursuant to  [section  440.40,  setting  aside  a sentence  other  than  one  of death, upon motion of the People] ARTICLE FOUR HUNDRED FORTY OF THIS TITLE, SHALL BE AUTHORIZED TO AN INTERMEDIATE APPELLATE COURT AS A MATTER OF RIGHT.
   § 6.
 Subdivision 5 of section 450.10 of the criminal procedure law  is
  REPEALED.
   §  7.
+Section  216  of  the  judiciary law is amended by adding a new subdivision 7 to read as follows:
+  7. THE CHIEF ADMINISTRATOR OF THE COURTS SHALL COLLECT DATA AND REPORT EVERY YEAR IN RELATION TO APPLICATIONS AND  MOTIONS  FILED  PURSUANT  TO ARTICLE FOUR HUNDRED FORTY OF THE CRIMINAL PROCEDURE LAW, BROKEN DOWN BY EACH  SECTION  OF  SUCH  ARTICLE  TO  INCLUDE  MOTIONS FILED PURSUANT TO SECTIONS 440.10, 440.20, 440.40, 440.46, 440.46-A,  AND  440.47  OF  THE CRIMINAL  PROCEDURE LAW.
+INFORMATION TO BE COLLECTED AND DISCLOSED SHALL INCLUDE THE RAW NUMBER OF BOTH APPLICATIONS AND/OR MOTIONS FILED IN EACH COUNTY AND ON APPEAL IN  EACH  JUDICIAL  DEPARTMENT.
+INFORMATION  SHALL INCLUDE  THE  TOP CONVICTION CHARGE FOR EACH APPLICATION OR MOTION; WHEN PRO SE APPLICANTS REQUEST ASSIGNMENT OF COUNSEL PURSUANT TO  SUBDIVISION TWO  OF  SECTION  440.30  OF  THE CRIMINAL PROCEDURE LAW, WHETHER OR NOT COUNSEL WAS ASSIGNED; THE OUTCOME OF EACH MOTION FILED,  WHETHER  DENIED WITHOUT HEARING, DENIED WITH HEARING, VACATUR GRANTED, OR OTHER; AND THE AVERAGE  LENGTH  OF  TIME MOTION UNDER ARTICLE FOUR HUNDRED FORTY OF THE CRIMINAL PROCEDURE LAW REMAINS PENDING  FOR  EACH  COUNTY.
+SUCH  REPORT SHALL  AGGREGATE  THE  DATA COLLECTED BY COUNTY AND JUDICIAL DEPARTMENT.
+ THE DATA SHALL BE AGGREGATED IN ORDER TO PROTECT THE IDENTITY  OF  INDI- VIDUAL  APPLICANTS.
+THE REPORT SHALL BE RELEASED PUBLICLY AND PUBLISHED ON THE WEBSITES OF THE OFFICE OF COURT ADMINISTRATION AND  THE  DIVISION OF CRIMINAL JUSTICE SERVICES.
+THE FIRST REPORT SHALL BE PUBLISHED TWELVE MONTHS AFTER THIS SUBDIVISION SHALL HAVE BECOME A LAW, AND SHALL INCLUDE DATA  FROM  THE  FIRST  SIX  MONTHS FOLLOWING THE EFFECTIVE DATE OF THIS SUBDIVISION.
+REPORTS FOR SUBSEQUENT PERIODS SHALL BE PUBLISHED  ANNUALLY THEREAFTER.
+  § 8.
 Severability.
 If any provision of this act, or any application of any  provision of this act, is held to be invalid, that shall not affect the validity or effectiveness of any other provision of this act, or  of any  other  application of any provision of this act, which can be given effect without that provision or  application;  and  to  that  end,  the provisions and applications of this act are severable.
-  § 8.
-This act shall take effect on the sixtieth  day  after  it  shall have  become  a  law;  provided, however, that paragraphs (b) and (c) of subdivision 1 of section 440.30 of the criminal procedure law  as  added by  section  four  of this act shall take effect one year after it shall have become a law.
+  §  9.
+This  act  shall take effect on the sixtieth day after it shall have become a law.